by John Salt - Updated September 2021

 To say I was somewhat happy to hear about the Blade 330X, would be considered an understatement.

 Finally, a cost effective, not overly powerful 3S powered, 450 size, ready to fly RC helicopter.
 Perfect for those getting into collective pitch who don't want to waste time or money on micros.
 It's about time!

-The Blade 330X, just like the 450X excels at this wide spanning growth potential & varied flying styles while keeping costs at bay for the collective pitch newbie.
+The Blade 330X, just like the T-Rex 450LP, both excel at this wide spanning growth potential & varied flying styles while keeping costs at bay for the collective pitch newbie.

 450 size RC helicopters are large enough to see at distance and have decent flight times, yet are not too intimidating.
 They can handle wind better than micro's and the components generally last longer, plus they are easier to work on.
 They also generally give you the most rotor size to dollar ratio of all heli sizes.

 I get comments from way more people stating that "after flying a larger heli, they will never fly a micro again", than I do stating after flying a micro, they will never fly a large heli again.

 In fact, I have never once got that comment.